 How can I increase my payments?

-After you've worked out an affordable repayment amount, you can increase your payments by:
+After you've worked out a repayment amount affordable for you, you can increase your payments by:

 You can also make one-off additional payments whenever you can afford to.
 Alternatively, you can pay your balance off in full at any time.